-Holiday Inn® Fareham - Solent is a convenient hotel between Southampton and Portsmouth with a health club, meeting rooms, and free parking Our Fareham hotel is a five-minute drive from the M27 motorway, right beside the A27, which connects straight to the motorway, so you can drive to catch a ferry at Portsmouth International Port or a flight at Southampton Airport (SOU) in around 20 minutes.
-At this hotel you can enjoy: - Free Wi-Fi - A pool, a gym, a spa and beauty treatments - 24-hour room service Our comfortable bedrooms offer a choice of pillows to help you sleep.
-Sofa beds in family rooms let everyone stay together, and kids stay and eat free.
-Traders Restaurant serves delicious breakfasts and evening meals, with patio dining in summer, and snacks and drinks are available all day in the lounge.
+Holiday Inn Fareham - Solent is a convenient hotel with a gym, swimming pool, meeting rooms and free parking.
+Our comfortable hotel rooms in Fareham offer a choice of pillows for your best sleep.
+Kids stay and eat free at the restaurant, where we serve delicious breakfasts and evening meals.
+Enjoy summer patio dining, and snacks and drinks are available all day in the lounge.
+Let some steam off in the hotel gym, swimming pool, sauna and steam room.
+Our on-site meeting rooms have space for up to 140 guests, also perfect for special events and weddings.
+Our Fareham hotel is a five-minute drive from the M27 motorway, right by the A27, which connects straight to the motorway, so you can drive to catch a ferry at Portsmouth International Port or a flight at Southampton Airport in around 20 minutes.
 The local shops in Fareham are close by, and Fareham station has direct trains to London and Brighton.
-Take the children to meet Peppa Pig at nearby Paultons Park, pay a visit to HMS Victory at the Portsmouth Historic Dockyard, or admire the view from the top of the Spinnaker Tower at nearby Gunwharf Quays.
-Our on-site meeting rooms have space for up to 140 guests.
-We are a five-minute walk from Kites Croft Business Park, Solent Business Park and, Segensworth South.
+Take the children to meet Peppa Pig World at Paultons Park, visit to HMS Victory at the Portsmouth Historic Dockyard, or admire the view from the top of the Spinnaker Tower at Gunwharf Quays.

 The Roebuck Inn Wickham Hotel

 Trafalgar Guest House Hotel

 Near Royal Armouries Fort Nelson